veryeli/tesseract/data/about.md

 * Starhawk — <em>The Fifth Sacred Thing</em>

 # join
-interested in joining the Church of the Tesseract? we welcome all who seek liberation. for now, you can start by developing a practice. soon, contact information will be available.
+interested in joining the Church of the Tesseract? we welcome all who seek liberation. for now, you can start by developing a practice, or reach out at [tesseractchurch@riseup.net](mailto:tesseractchurch@riseup.net)!